this century’s defining issue

 We collectively are pushing our education system in the exact wrong direction, and beating on it to go faster.
 When we should be educating our students to be bold problem solvers, we’re pushing them to memorize and regurgitate.
 When they’ll be entering an economy where their best job opportunity will be the job they can create, we’re educating them to be mindless hoop-jumpers.
 And until parents, government officials, and the press wise up, educators will be pushed to do the wrong thing, and our children’s futures will be jeopardized.

 Every parent needs to understand the impact that “education” is having on their child.
 You need to understand how your child’s school approaches education, and whether it’s beneficial or harmful.
 Don’t trust things to be right.
 Lots of homework and testing don’t equate to an education that will prepare your child for the 21st Century.
 Pushing your child to get all A’s may actually increase the chance that they’re still living with you at age 25, with no direction or employment prospects.
 We live in a world that values creativity, innovation, and passion; don’t let your child’s education crush those capabilities out of her.

 So I’m going on a journey, and hope you’ll join me.
 I’ll be blogging regularly, addressing a range of important education issues.
 I’ll be supporting initiatives (both for-profit and non-profit) that have the potential to improve the educational experience of millions of children.
-And I’ll be doing a documentary on educating children for the 21st Century, due out in the first half of 2015.
+And I’ll be doing a documentary on educating children for the 21st Century, which is premiering at Sundance, 2015, on January 25, 2015.
 But I need your help — comments, suggestions, pointers to interesting organizations or people, and experiences you’ve had.
 Use your Twitter and Facebook networks to tell other people about this initiative.
 The key to changing education in the US is informed active parents, so please help.